LisaTLe/Inspirer-app/README.md

 Whenever we talk about inspiration- art & color can be and are often our muses.
 From the enormous scales of work in the sistine chapel to the minute details in the gaze of Mona Lisa, to the impromptu yet calculated works of Banksy or the curious splatters created by Jackson Pollock, art has inspired and caused many heads to wonder

+We have developed a powerful interface that helps users quickly view art from the Chicago Institute of Art with random color palette's designed as a web application, built with interactive components that allows you to create your own profile of saved aesthetics

 <img width="1171" alt="Screen Shot 2022-10-12 at 12 33 11 AM" src="https://user-images.githubusercontent.com/101853202/195270039-0ffbb999-ca6b-4101-ac40-09909b2ba431.png">

 <img width="977" alt="Screen Shot 2022-10-12 at 12 34 04 AM" src="https://user-images.githubusercontent.com/101853202/195270098-26fdce56-0fed-4f12-9ba0-b6ab65137d9a.png">